balliegojr/balliegojr.github.io/content/01-state-machine/index.md

 Think about it as a sequence of individual steps, where only one step can be executed at a time.
 Very simple.

+{% box(title="Opinion") %}
-I think this abstraction is particularly useful for synchronization protocols.
-Imagine you need to synchronize the action of multiple nodes.
+The state machine abstraction is particularly useful for synchronization in a distributed system.
+By splitting a process into smaller steps, it is possible to synchronize the execution on different nodes by advancing the node to next state.
 Whenever a node enters a state, it only cares about the data related to that particular state.
-By advancing all the nodes to the next state at the same time, the synchronization becomes simpler, it is easy to identify problems by just looking if a node is on a different state.
+A simple log on the state transitions will be enough to identify if a node is in the expected state, which will make your life easier when trying to identify problems.

-By using a state machine abstraction, your code can be simpler and easier to understand, which will lessen the possibility of bugs.
+By using a state machine abstraction, your code can be simpler and easier to understand, which will decrease the likelihood of bugs.

+{% end %}

-# Implementation requirements
+# Implementation Goals

 The goal is to write code that is easy to read, write, and reuse.